Point in Time

 While PromisAL does count the homeless population served by One Roof’s member agencies, the database cannot account for all of those who do sleep on the street each night and who are unsheltered.
 To find this population, we create street teams and speak with them face to face so that we know, for each individual, who they are, what they need, and if there is a reason they are not seeking or using services.

 The One Roof team, though small, is made up of 8 passionate individuals dedicated to ending homelessness.
 The need in our area is too great for us to conduct Point in Time counts alone, and we need volunteers to help capture the most accurate picture of homelessness in our community.
 Last year, just over 100 volunteers assisted in identifying 33% of our homeless population (nearly 700 men, women, children, and youth, who sleep in cars, in parks, under bridges, and other places not meant for human habitation).
 Volunteers are necessary for this event to take place.

-In 2014, Point in Time will take place on the evening of Wednesday, January 22, and during the day on Thursday, January 23.
 If you would like to volunteer for this educational and eye-opening event and collect data that can assist with practical solutions to ending homelessness, please let us know.
 A donation of 2-3 hours of your time can make a huge impact.

 We are looking for individuals and groups alike.
 In the past college classes, church groups, fraternities, sororities, company offices, AmeriCorps members, and other organizations have assisted us with Point in Time.

 Need more convincing?
 Here are 10 reasons to volunteer for Point in Time.

 Send an e-mail to email@example.com or call our office at 205.254.8833 if you have any questions or concerns.